GLOBAL MARKETS-Oil, weak German data drag on stocks; Brazil sinks

 * Optimism around ECB stress tests is short-lived

-* German Ifo index falls to lowest in almost two years (Adds European market close, updates prices)
+* German Ifo index falls to lowest in almost 2 years (Recasts with U.S. open, new quote, falling oil prices; changes dateline; previous LONDON)

 By Yasmeen Abutaleb